Andrea-Caminiti/Dynamic-Planner/README.md

 and plans a path from start to goal using A*.

 To be tested with dummy laser scan -- Builds ok

+Commit 2 - Implemented laser scanner simulation and fixed bug in the A* loop.

+Implemented a package in Python to handle generation of a dummy laser scanner message.
+Fixed a bug in the A* loop that blocked the entrance in the loop due to a wrong comparison (was using > instead of <)